skip to main |

 though not raised in exaltation, this sign reminds passers-by of a once-popular group of ignoramuses - men too simple to recognize that ultimately their goals would be achieved legislatively and economically, without all that undignified violence and commotion.

-normally, my book list is restricted to classic novels, travel accounts and the newest scientific research.
+normally, my book list is restricted to classic novels, travel accounts and the newest scientific research. this weekend I read a contemporary work of fiction.it was, in a word, resplendent.

 the articulation of so many beliefs on one vehicle undermines their persuasive power. while they share a common theme, their abundance suggests superficiality, a lack of dedication to any one idea.